“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Truly, the number of ads and the forms they take is enough to start an encyclopedia.
-The variety of ad placements often makes publishers clutch their heads in despair, thinking about which unit goes where and how to optimize this ad placement mess.
+The variety of digital ads types often makes publishers clutch their heads in despair, thinking about which unit goes where and how to optimize this ad placement mess.

 What Is an Ad Placement